the-events-calendar/event-tickets/readme.txt

 = [4.5dev1] TBD =

 * Add - Show remaining ticket count, buy now or rsvp now buttons in list views of The Events Calendar [71092 & 71094]
+* Add - An API to get ticket, attendee, event, and order infomation from a post id for RSVP, EDD, and WooCommerce Tickets [74363]

 = [4.4.7] 2017-05-04 =